Lambrie/Lambrie.github.io/_posts/2020-07-30-list-slices.md

 lst[1:5]
 [2, 3, 4, 5]
 {% endhighlight %}
-The second item will have an index of 1 and the 5th item will be at index 4 which will be accessible by using index 5 as python will slice to the end index minus 1, therefore specifiying index as 5 will only return up to index 4.
+The second item will have an index of 1 and the 5th item will be at index 4 which will be accessible by using index 5 as python will slice to the end index minus 1, therefore specifying index as 5 will only return up to index 4.

-Subset from the beginning of the list to a specified end point Lets subset the first 6 item of the list
+Subset from the beginning of the list to a specified end point Let’s subset the first 6 item of the list
 {% highlight python %}
 lst[:6]
 [1, 2, 3, 4, 5, 6]